End of Life Care for Patients with Disorders of Consciousness

 Current Research on Disorders of Consciousness

-The treatment of DoC can be very challenging, and in the past evidence-based treatment options promoting recovery were limited (9).
-Based on current research there have been advances made in understanding DoC.
+The treatment of DoC can be very challenging, and in the past, evidence-based treatment options promoting recovery were limited (9).
+Based on current research, advances have been made in understanding DoC.
 These advances have provided updated methods to assist in understanding the conditions of DoC and improving diagnostic and treatment strategies.

 Pharmacology

-In the past, there have been few therapies available that promote the recovery of patients with DoC.
+Few therapies have been available in the past to promote the recovery of patients with DoC.
 Recent studies have supported pharmacological therapies in the treatment and recovery of these complex and challenging conditions (31).

-While multiple pharmacological therapies are being explored, Amantadine has been strongly associated with the acceleration of recovery of consciousness (11).
+While multiple pharmacological therapies are being explored, Amantadine has been strongly associated with the acceleration of consciousness recovery (11).

 Apomorphine is another pharmacological therapy gaining attention in the treatment of DoC.
 It has demonstrated promising behavioral effects and is a promising treatment for DoC (31).